Defining Application

 v1.0.0)

-Build progress is shown in real-time.
-Build typically completes in 1-3 minutes.
+Build progress displays in real-time.
+Builds typically complete in 1-3 minutes.

 Post-Definition Workflow